Self-Guided Quad Tour

 Who Knew?

-It seems fitting that UIUC is home to the tradition of Homecoming.
+It seems fitting that we're home to the tradition of Homecoming.
 Since 1910, one of the earliest recorded Homecoming events took place right here on campus!

 Where to Next?